techleadcoaching/coaching/README.md

 ## Contributions Welcome!

-Please consider sending us a pull request if you have ideas for improvement to material to add.
+Please consider sending us a pull request or submitting an issue if you have ideas for improvement to material to add.

 ## Be a Part of the Network